pedrogglima/LMSYMR-bot/README.md

  * Improve the heuristics to the key-words used to find gifs
  * Add functionalities as: set cron jobs to the bot, more user-friendly features and others.
+ * Create tests for the functionalities.
+As the bot is new and with just one functionality, the test were made a hand.

 ### Licenses and Copyright